 He was also taken into custody for contempt of court.
 A Nueces County judge revoked his community supervision and remanded him to jail.

 “Child support is meant to be taken seriously,” said the judge.
 “The fact that you ignored my orders for years basically makes me think that you do not take this court very seriously.”

 The judge will schedule a hearing soon to determine if he “understands what it is to be a father” and is ready to be released.

 History of ‘misunderstandings’ surrounding nonpayment of child support

 People Chica notes that Quintanilla told the Spanish-language magazine TVyNovelas, “I am the victim of a misunderstanding.
 Placing me among the top ten is totally unfair.”

 Quintanilla was expected in court on Aug.
 4 but failed to appear, apparently due to a miscommunication by his attorney.
 At that hearing, his attorney said, “[Quintanilla] has paid all the child support he’s supposed to pay, and as soon as we know what that amount is, I have a feeling he’s going to write a cashier’s check for the full amount.”

 The Texas Attorney General’s Office says the last child support payment Quintanilla paid was on September 2015 — in the amount of $16.84, according to KRISTV Corpus Christi.

 “I am going to have you sit in the jail, and I want you to think about two things,” the judge said.
 “I want you to think about your responsibility as a father, and I want you to think of the rights of your child.”

-MARVEL & WONG, PLLC, has collected thousands of dollars in unpaid child support for parents in San Antonio and across Texas.
-Karen Marvel is board certified by the Texas Board of Legal Specialization and has extensive experience in the enforcement of child support orders.
+Brandon Wong & Associates, has collected thousands of dollars in unpaid child support for parents in San Antonio and across Texas.
+Brandon Wong & Assoc. has extensive experience in the enforcement of child support orders.